My Marlboro Man

-Carl was born and reared in the California desert where the Depression of the 30′s had little impact.
+Carl was born and reared in the California desert where the Great Depression of the 30’s had little impact.
 Huge Hollywood movie studios were being built that wooed an entire industry westward.
 Rows of orange crates filled streets lined with eucalyptus trees that stretched up to worship the hot sun.
 The scent of sage in the breeze was heaven, and before all the cars and freeways came, the purple mountain backdrop would take your breath away.
 This was the San Bernardino where my dad was born.

 Carl had the looks of a movie star.
 He was incredibly handsome, his head full of wavy black hair.
 Carl’s eyes were hazel; slightly light green, deep and penetrating.
 Carl always looked tanned even in the winter.
 I always wondered how his over 6ft frame stayed so muscular because I never in my life saw him work out or lift weights, he was a natural beauty.